ablaom/TumorGrowth/docs/src/examples/04_model_battle/notebook.md

 Computational Biology*".
 In particular, we determine whether differences observed are statistically significant.

-In addition to classical models, we include a 2D generalization of the generalized Bertalanffy model, `bertalanffy2`, and some 1D and 2D neural ODE's.
+In addition to classical models, we include a 2D generalization of the General Bertalanffy model, `bertalanffy2`, and some 1D and 2D neural ODE's.
 The 2D models still model a single lesion feature, namely it's volume, but add a second latent variable coupled to the volume, effectively making the model second order.
 For further details,